mah-shamim/leet-code-in-php/algorithms/002900-longest-unequal-adjacent-groups-subsequence-i/README.md

 2. Begin by constructing the answer starting with the first number in `groups`.
 3. For each index `i` in the range `[1, n - 1]`, add `i` to the answer if `groups[i] != groups[i - 1]`.

+[^1]: **Subsequence**: A subsequence is an array that can be derived from another array by deleting some or no elements without changing the order of the remaining elements.

 **Solution:**